On this page

 When employees are appreciated through tangible means over a mere pat on the back, their commitment to the job, engagement with the organization, and motivation at work improve.

 Although not all retailers can match Starbucks in terms of additional perks, they can surely increase their offerings for their employees.
-For instance, you can consider offering employee discounts, freebies, maternity leaves, and secure retirement plans.
+For instance, you can offer employee discounts, freebies, maternity leaves, and secure retirement plans.